2021 update on Lungarotti

 Sweet and sparkling

-As in all Italian regions, there is a tradition of sweet wines, usually of the ‘semi-dried’ grape (passito) variety.
+As in all Italian regions, there is a tradition of sweet wines among the wines of Umbria, usually of the ‘semi-dried’ grape (passito) variety.
 Umbria does that but unusually it also has botrytis-affected wines too.
 One way of dealing with tannins is to offset them with sweetness.
 It doesn’t remove them of course but they can be tamed by this treatment.
 Which brings us neatly to the (from the outside world) unlikely idea of Sagrantino passito.
 Before Arnaldo Caprai took Sagrantino in hand, the wine was usually sweet, just as Amarone is a modern invention and sweet Recioto the historic wine.
 After all, it is much easier to leave some unfermented sugar in very rich wines than ferment to dry.

 Montefalco Sagrantino Passito, Caprai, 2009, 15% – perfect, ripe grapes are picked in September/October and then air-dried for several months.
 In Caprai’s case, the wine is aged in French oak barriques.
 Very intense nose, dried plums and vanilla and chocolate notes, rich and full in the mouth, moderate sweetness and a firm tannic finish.
 Would be great with aged cheeses.
 At 15% this was one of the more alcoholic versions we encountered along with Adanti 2007 was 15% plus 110g/l residual sugar.
 Fratelli Pardi was the same level of residual sugar but just 13.5% making it suitable to match with liver/paté dishes as well as cheese or some sweet things.